gglope/sm64coopdx-spawn-objects/README.md

 # Intro

 Spawn objects from a categorized menu and delete nearest object.
 Objects spawn position is decided by the script.
-Depending on the script version more functions are available (for example save and persistence).
+Depending on the script version more functions are available.

 # Which one to choose

+I consider the "normal" version this one: `spawn-objects-d.lua`

-The versions can be identified by the letters in the script name:
+Other versions can be identified by the letters in the script name:

 - **no letter**: standard version, only allows objects spawn, no delete, no save, no persistence
 - **d** : includes `delete nearest object` feature